 Lincoln International Business School

-The Beginners courses are designed to introduce students to a range of practical language skills, both active and passive, which will enable them to operate at a basic level in general language situations and to enable students to continue to develop the ability to communicate more effectively in the language.
+The Beginner courses are designed to introduce students to a range of practical language skills, both active and passive, which will enable you to operate at a basic level in general language situations and to enable students to continue to develop the ability to communicate more effectively in the language.